-FASB Statement No. 114, "Accounting for Creditors for Impairment of Loans," addresses the accounting for impaired loans and clarifies existing accounting guidance for in-substance foreclosures.
-Under the impairment standard and related amendments to SFAS 15, a
+FAS 114 addresses the accounting for impaired loans and clarifies existing accounting guidance for in-substance foreclosures.
+Under the impairment standard and related amendments to FAS

-BHC Supervision Manual December 1995 Page 4 collateral-dependent real estate loan5 would be reported as "other real estate owned" (OREO) only if the lender had taken possession of the collateral.
+15, a collateral-dependent real estate loan5 would be reported as "other real estate owned" (OREO) only if the lender had taken possession of the collateral.
 For other collateral-dependent real estate loans, loss recognition would be based on the fair value of the collateral if foreclosure is probable.6 Such loans would remain in the loan category and would not be reported as OREO.
-For depository institution examinations, any portion of the loan balance on a collateraldependent loan that exceeds the fair value of the collateral and that can be identified as uncollectible would generally be classified as a loss and be promptly charged off against the ALLL.
+For depository institution examinations, any portion of the loan balance on a collateral-dependent loan that exceeds the fair value of the collateral and that can be identified as uncollectible would generally be classified as a loss and be promptly charged off against the ALLL.

 A collateralized loan that becomes impaired is not considered "collateral dependent" if repayment is available from reliable sources other than the collateral.
-Any impairment on such a loan may, at the depository institution's option, be determined based on the present value of the expected future cash flows discounted at the loan's effective interest rate or, as a practical expedient, on the loan's observable market price.
+Any impairment on such a loan may, at the depository institution's option, be determined based on the present value of the expected future cash flows discounted at the loan's effective interest rate or, as a practical expedient, based on the loan's observable market price.
+(See SR-95-38.)